Research Areas of Interest and Current Projects

 Our faculty engage in collaborative, interdisciplinary research in both community and healthcare settings, securing research grants and awards from various funding agencies.

-Join us in our mission to advance nursing science, improve healthcare outcomes, and make a difference in the lives of individuals and communities.
+improve healthcare outcomes, and make a difference in the lives of individuals and communities.

 Connect with us